Galápagos tortoise: Early life and maturation

 Young animals emerge from the nest after four to eight months and may weigh only 50 g and measure 6 cm.
 When the young tortoises emerge from their shells, they must dig their way to the surface, which can take several weeks, though their yolk sac can sustain them up to seven months.
 In particularly dry conditions, the hatchlings may die underground if they are encased by hardened soil, while flooding of the nest area can drown them.
 Subspecies are initially indistinguishable as they all have domed carapaces.
 The young stay in warmer lowland areas for their first 10–15 years, encountering hazards such as falling into cracks, being crushed by falling rocks, or excessive heat stress.
 The Galápagos hawk was formerly the sole native predator of the tortoise hatchlings; Darwin wrote: "The young tortoises, as soon as they are hatched, fall prey in great numbers to the buzzard".
 The hawk is now much rarer, but introduced feral pigs, dogs, cats, and black rats have become predators of eggs and young tortoises.
 The adult tortoises have no natural predators apart from humans; Darwin noted: "The old ones seem generally to die from accidents, as from falling down precipices.
 At least several of the inhabitants told me, they had never found one dead without some such apparent cause".

 Sexual maturity is reached at around 20–25 years in captivity, possibly 40 years in the wild.
-Life expectancy in the wild is thought to be over 100 years, making it one of the longest-lived subspecies in the animal kingdom.
+Life expectancy in the wild is thought to be over 100 years, making it one of the longest-lived species in the animal kingdom.
 Harriet, a specimen kept in Australia Zoo, was the oldest known Galápagos tortoise, having reached an estimated age of more than 170 years before her death in 2006.
 Chambers notes that Harriet was probably 169 years old in 2004, although media outlets claimed the greater age of 175 at death based on a less reliable timeline.